-Hello and welcome to my weekly video blog.
-And today on A.Vogel Talks Menopause, I'm going to be talking about sex and the loss of libido in the menopause.
+Today on A.Vogel Talks Menopause, I'm going to be talking about sex and loss of libido in the menopause.

 Now, this is one of the most distressing symptoms of the menopause.
 I get so many women who are literally distraught because they've lost their libido and they don't know what to do.